Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Background

-$\textsf{Search}(K,w,ST;\textsf{EDB})$: The protocol allows to perform a query on $w$ based on the state $ST$, the secret key $K$ and the state $ST$ from the client, and the encrypted database \textsf{EDB} from the server.
-After that, it outputs the search result $Res$ matching $w$.
+$\textsf{Search}(K,w,ST;\textsf{EDB})$: The protocol allows to query $w$ based on the state $ST$, the secret key $K$ and the state $ST$ from the client, and the encrypted database \textsf{EDB} from the server.
+After that, it outputs the search result $Res$.